 The excess of the purchase price over the aggregate fair value of identifiable net assets acquired was recorded as goodwill.
-These preliminary fair values of the assets acquired and the liabilities assumed were determined through established and generally accepted valuation techniques and are subject to change during the measurement period as valuations are finalized.
-The primary areas of the purchase price that are not yet finalized are related to income taxes and consideration of indemnification provisions for environmental related items.
-The fair value of assets acquired and liabilities assumed in accounting for the acquisition is set forth in the table below:
+These preliminary fair values of the assets acquired and the liabilities assumed were determined through established and generally accepted valuation techniques and were subject to change during the measurement period as valuations were finalized.
+During the fourth quarter of fiscal 2019, the Company recorded measurement period adjustments to deferred income taxes of \$1.7 million and indemnification provisions for environmental related items of \$0.7 million, resulting in an increase to goodwill of \$1.0 million.
+During the second quarter of fiscal 2020, the Company recorded measurement period adjustments to deferred income taxes of \$0.5 million, resulting in an increase to goodwill of \$0.5 million, and completed the acquisition accounting for the Yucatan Foods acquisition.
+The following is a summary of the amounts recognized in accounting for the Yucatan Foods acquisition: